openhab/openhab-addons/bundles/org.openhab.binding.wiz/README.md

 This binding operates completely within the local network - the discovery, control, and status monitoring is entirely over UDP in the local network.
 The binding never attempts to contact the WiZ servers in any way but does not stop them from doing so independently.
-It should not interfere in any way with control of the bulbs via the WiZ app or any other service integrated with the WiZ app (ie: Alexa, IFTTT, SmartThings).
+It should not interfere in any way with control of the bulbs via the WiZ app or any other service integrated with the WiZ app (e.g. Alexa, IFTTT, SmartThings).
 Any changes made to the bulb state outside of openHAB should be detected by the binding and vice-versa.
 Before using the binding, the bulbs must be set up using the WiZ iOS or Android app.
 Local control must also be enabled with-in the WiZ app in the app settings.